winitzki/scall/tutorial/programming_dhall.md

 #### Differences between existential and universal quantifiers

-We have introduced the type constructor `Exists` that helps us create existential types.
+We have introduced the type constructor `Exists` that  creates existential types:

 ```dhall
 let Exists : (Type → Type) → Type